Lambdua/openai4j/README.md

 This library supports both the outdated method of function calls and the current tool-based approach.

 First, we define a function object.
-The definition of a function object is flexible; you can use POJO to define it ( automatically serialized by JSON schema) or use methods like `map` and `ChatFunctionDynamic` to define it.
+The definition of a function object is flexible; you can use POJO to define it ( automatically serialized by JSON schema) or use methods like `map` and `FunctionDefinition` to define it.
 You can refer to the code in the example package.
 Here, we define a weather query function object:

 ```java